 Hallmarked In 1904

-Hallmarked in Sheffield in 1904 by George Howson, this most unusual pair of oval, Edwardian, antique, Sterling Silver candlesticks, have columns formed from bands of Sterling Silver and mother of pearl, and feature fluted decoration to the bases and capitals.
+Hallmarked in Sheffield in 1904 by George Howson, this most unusual pair of Antique, Edwardian, Sterling Silver Candlesticks are oval in form and feature columns inlaid with vertical strips of mother of pearl, fluted bases and capitals and reeded borders.
 Each candlestick measures 8"(20cm) tall, by 4.5" (11.5cm) wide, by 3.5"(9cm) deep.
-The candlesticks have been filled for balance.
+The candlesticks have been filled for stability.

 £1,975ADD TO BASKET MORE PHOTOS